amelie-iska/CCCvelo/README.md

 # Demo

-We provide a step-by-step demonstration of how to run CCCvelo using a sample dataset, available in the 'Demo' directory.
+We provide a step-by-step demonstration of how to run CCCvelo using a sample dataset, available in the `Demo` directory.
 The demo dataset can be download from https://www.dropbox.com/s/c5tu4drxda01m0u/mousebrain_bin60.h5ad?dl=0

 The demonstration includes the following files:

-* '0_preprocess_MouseBrain.ipynb' contains the code for preprocessing the raw dataset and exporting formatted inputs for use in R <br>
+* `0_preprocess_MouseBrain.ipynb` contains the code for preprocessing the raw dataset and exporting formatted inputs for use in R <br>
-* '1_select_LRTG.R' prepares the inputs for CCCvelo model <br>
+* `1_select_LRTG.R` prepares the inputs for CCCvelo model <br>
-* '2_runCCCvelo_on_MouseBrainCortex.ipynb' provides the full pipeline to run CCCvelo on the mouse cortex data <br>
+* `2_runCCCvelo_on_MouseBrainCortex.ipynb` provides the full pipeline to run CCCvelo on the mouse cortex data <br>

 # Application of CCCvelo